Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be careful to choose the right kind.
-Many adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. Make sure to pick the right kind.
+The majority of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most locations.

 What to do in Itaboraí, Rio de Janeiro, Brazil